ndexbio/ndexcommon/schema.md

 # NDEx Common Network Schema Specification
 This is the draft release of NDEx Common.
 In use for new NDEx-managed network content.
 In many cases, elements in this draft are treated specially by the NDEx web user interface at www.ndexbio.org.
+For example, attributes marked as "indexed" are indexed for search by the NDEx server.
 # 1 Attribute Values
 ## 1.1 Attribute Value Data Types:
 * string (default)